The 7 Habits of Highly Chilled Small Business owners

 Ultimately, making the decision to Change, to get on the Journey, is Fun.
 It may not always appear that way, when looking out onto the vastness of the ocean at first, but it will be the most satisfying decision you’ve taken in a long time… I promise you.

-Watch this quick video in which I talk about a couple of the unique challenges that come with building a business based around creating beautiful things: buildings, websites, logos, photography, videos, etc.
+Watch this quick video in which I outline some of the unique challenges that come with building a business based around creating beautiful things: buildings, websites, logos, photography, videos, etc.

 I have worked with many architects, designers, and owners of creative agencies in the last 11 years.
 I love the passion that designers have for their profession and their craft.
-There is a special set of challenges in marrying business with the design mindset.
+As a business coach for professionals, I understand that there is a special set of challenges in marrying business with the design mindset.